cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 ## Further Discussions

-While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
-Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.
+This ADR is still in the DRAFT stage, and the "Bumping Protobuf Package Version" will be filled in once we make a decision on how to correctly bump Protobuf package versions.

 ## Test Cases [optional]